MichaelSchneeberger/rxbp/README.md

 The previous code outputs:

 ```
-(1, 2)
+(1, 1)
-(3, 4)
+(3, 3)
-(5, 6)
+(5, 5)
-(7, 8)
+(7, 7)
-(9, 10)
+(9, 9)
 ```

 When to use an Flowable, when RxPY Observable?
 -----------------------------------------

-A Flowable is used when some asynchronous stages can't process the values fast enough and need a way to tell the upstream producer to slow down (called back-pressuring).
+A Flowable is used when some asynchronous stage can't process the values fast enough and need a way to tell the upstream producer to slow down.
 But even if the generation of a values cannot be directly controlled, back-pressure can reduce the memory consumption by holding back the values in a buffer, and emitting them in a synchronized fashion.
-Values from a Flowable need to be pulled by the downstream consumer, which can lead to situations where the stream stops "flowing" due to bad coordination of back-pressuring a mulicast Flowable.
+Values from a Flowable need to be pulled by the downstream consumer, which can lead to situations where the stream stops "flowing" due to bad back-pressure coordination.

 An RxPY Observable on the other hand is push based.
 That means it emits elements as soon as it receives them.